 - Maximizes your ability to get hits.

 The aim of your CV or resume should be to persuade recruiters to invite you for a job interview.
-Therefore, your CV or resume is a marketing tool, which need be customized to the market in which you intend to use it.
+Therefore, your CV or resume is a marketing tool, which needs to be customized to the market in which you intend to use it.